Stamps are listed below according to plant species and year of issue.

 Only the first issued stamp with a particular botanical illustration is included when the same illustration is used on stamps with several denominations or re-issues.

-At this stage stamps from some Australian Territories, like Christmas Island, are not all included.
+At this stage stamps from other Australian Territories, like Cocos-Keeling Island, are not included.

-We are building up a collection of Australian plants on other country's stamps, ie Uganda
+We are building up a collection of Australian native plants on other country's stamps, ie Uganda